Tecmo

-Tecmo, Ltd. (テクモ株式会社, Tekumo kabushikigaisha) was a Japanese video game company founded in 1967.
-It had its headquarters in the Kudankita district of Tokyo.
-Its subsidiary, Tecmo Inc, was located in Torrance, California.
-Prior to 1986, Tecmo was formerly known as Tehkan.
+Tecmo, Ltd. (テクモ株式会社, Tekumo kabushikigaisha) was a Japanese video game company that was headquartered in the Kudankita district of Tokyo.
+Originating in 1967, it was known as Tehkan prior to 1986.
+Its American subsidiary, Tecmo Inc, was located in Torrance, California.
+Tecmo is best known for having created and developed the action series Ninja Gaiden, survival horror series Fatal Frame/Project Zero, fighting series Dead or Alive, and American football series Tecmo Bowl.

-Tecmo is known for the Captain Tsubasa, Dead or Alive, Deception, Fatal Frame, Gallop Racer, Monster Rancher, Ninja Gaiden, Rygar, Star Force and Tecmo Bowl video game series.
-When it was still called Tehkan, the company released arcade games such as Bomb Jack, Gridiron Fight and Tehkan World Cup.

 In 2009, Tecmo merged with Koei to form the holding company Tecmo Koei Holdings and was operated as a subsidiary until April 2010 when Tecmo was dissolved.
 Its brand continued to be used until 2016.
 Its video game franchises are now owned and published by Koei Tecmo Games.

 History

 The company was founded on July 31, 1967, as Tehkan, primarily producing cleaning equipment.
 By 1969, it started to sell amusement equipment.

 Early history

 Tecmo Ltd., which merged with Koei in 2009, was itself the combination of two companies: Imperial Trustee Corporation (founded in 1964) and Nippon Yacht Co, Ltd (founded in 1967).